 Today, we have announced that we do not intend to proceed further with our Judicial Review of Bath Cricket Club’s proposed student housing development.
 Instead we will be initiating a ‘fighting fund’.

-The Trust initiated the Judicial Review because it believed the Council Development Management Committee erred in law in their decision making.
-In particular the Trust was dismayed at the weight of public benefit the Committee claimed would be brought by the development, which some Councillors deemed to be greater than the harms stated by the Council’s own planning, conservation, urban design and landscape officers who had all recommended refusal.
+Bath Preservation Trust initiated the Judicial Review because it believed the Council Development Management Committee erred in law in their decision making.
+In particular, we were dismayed at the weight of public benefit the Committee claimed would be brought by the development, which some Councillors deemed to be greater than the harms stated by the Council’s own planning, conservation, urban design and landscape officers who had all recommended refusal.
 BPT’s legal advice affirmed there were grounds for pursuing the case further.

 However, it is apparent to the BPT Trustees that the financial risks to charitable funds of moving to the next stage are too great for BPT to continue.
 Although donors had contributed to the challenge, the donations were not sufficient to cover the potential tens of thousands of pounds costs and liabilities (in the event of losing the case), since the outcome of the case could not be guaranteed.

 As the recently-published (November 20th) Raynsford Review of Planning states, ‘There has been a significant loss of public trust in planning’.
 Part of this lack of trust is due to the balance of power between developer and community.
 As the report concludes, the professional duty of planners (and planning authorities) to deliver public benefit should be reinforced.
 The review “received a significant body of evidence from planners in both the public and private sectors about pressures to act in a way that posed serious questions about compatibility with the Royal Town Planning Institute’s code of professional conduct and suggests adopting a “do no harm” expectation, similar to that applying to the medical professions.